 The advantages and pros of auditory learning are:

-- Improved retention– auditory learners are better at remembering information they hear, and can often recall details from presentations and discussions easier than kinesthetic, visual and interpersonal learners.
+- Improved retention– auditory learners are better at remembering information they heard.
+They can often recall details from presentations and discussions easier than kinesthetic, active, visual and interpersonal learners.

-- Better comprehension– when students can easily hear and understand what’s being taught clearly, they are better able to engage with the material and make connections between different concepts.
+- Better comprehension– students are better able to engage with the material and make connections between different concepts when they can clearly hear and understand the course material.

 - Improved speaking skills– auditory learning helps students develop their listening and speaking skills.